 - Heavy editing – substantive or structural or developmental editing

-As you’d expect these have increasing costs!
-Therefore, it’s important that you understand the differences so that even if your editor feels your manuscript needs ‘heavy’ editing, you are well within your rights to request only ‘basic’ and to leave it at that.
-Never allow an editor to pressure you into spending more money than your budget but bear this very important point in mind … editors are usually right!
+As you’d expect these have increasing costs, therefore, it’s important that you understand the differences so that even if an editor says your manuscript needs ‘heavy’ editing, you are well within your rights to request only ‘basic’ and to leave it at that.
+Never allow an editor to pressure you into spending more money than your budget, but bear this very important point in mind … editors are usually right!

 To help you determine what type of editing your manuscript might need, here are a few initial scenarios: